equibles/stocks-wordpress/readme.md

   - open - The open value of the daily price candle.
   - time - The time of close of the candle.
   - volume - The amount of shares traded during the period.
+  - change - The absolute change in the stock price.
+  - change_percentage - The percentage change in the stock price.
 - intraday_prices
   - high - The high value of the price candle.
   - low - The low value of the price candle.